rath38/node.js-homework/README.md

 # node.js-homework

-For this homework i made liri or language interpretation and recongnition interface.
+For this homework I made liri or language interpretation and recongnition interface.
 Its a command line base program that runs commands given to it in a terminal.It was made from javascript and node.js.

 ## Prerequisites